-Low toilet seats can make it hard to go to the bathroom after surgery.
-Depending on the type, location, and surrounding area of your toilet at home, we may tell you to use a raised toilet seat or toilet rails while you recover.
+Low toilet seats can make regular toileting very difficult and even unsafe for patients who have had back surgery.
+Depending on the type, location, and surrounding area of your toilet at home, you may be instructed in using a raised toilet seat or toilet rails.